-A family wedding film, compiling family portraits with short sequences at the church and reception.
+A wedding film, with joyous family portraits.
+The guests are seen laughing and fooling around for the camera, with short sequences at the church and reception.

 [Jubilee and Coronation Film]